 Most often, I feel shy or hesitant about attending a large event.
 I considered whether to attend Big Nick’s Ride for Cape Cod’s Fallen, which takes place in my hometown of Yarmouth, MA.
 I have seen the one-thousand plus motorcycles go through.
 This year, I had a personal interest in knowing more about the group.
 My son is presently in training to become a Marine.
 I gravitated towards the chance of meeting others who have served or the families of those who served.
 Although designed to recognize Gold Star Families of Cape Cod, the event description states the occasion is also for past, present and future service persons and their families.

-My first tendency is to avoid feeling trapped at a large public event.
+My first tendency is to avoid feeling trapped at a large public gathering.
 I considered going to watch from a somewhat secluded part of the route, avoiding the fanfare.
 My husband pointed out that it would be a unique opportunity and perhaps I should “actually attend.”
 He certainly was right and I did attend.

 Pulling up to the high school, I noticed that their were plenty of parking spots right up front.
 Well, I may as well park here I thought to myself.
 It did seem odd to me that there were so many available spots.
-I set up my beach chair along the route, after consulting with a group of former Marines.
+I set up my folding chair along the route, after consulting with a group of Marines.
 Now the only thing to do was wait.
 I struck up conversations with the scattering of people who were there at a decent hour.
 I wondered out loud to several people asking where all the spectators were.
 “They’ll be here” I was told.

 The Dennis fire truck came and unfurled its massive flag over the empty, but soon to be full of motorcycles, parking lot.
 Then we waited some more.
 I was told by a fellow spectator that the procession often gets a late start out of Bourne.
 The Gold Star father of “Big Nick” greeted people as they trickled in.
 I had a good conversation with a gentleman I later learned, was Nick’s uncle.
 While on the sidelines with my sign (see photo), a woman came by whose son is a Marine on his second deployment.
 We cried together like two old friends.
 A mother understands like no other.